NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 >
 > What percentage of seriously injured **pedestrians **had their crash at an intersection versus a non-intersection?

-Bear in mind that the Pedestrian and Bicyclist workbook joins the crash table to the pedestrian and bicyclist table.
+Bear in mind that the [**Pedestrians and Bicyclists **](https://cloud.numetric.com/workbooks#/report2/fd57b9e7-3b55-42bc-98b3-2a3547c9f55f)workbook joins the crash table to the pedestrian and bicyclist table.
 As a result, counts and totals from this workbook will be structured as follows:

 \# of **pedestrians and/or bicyclists** in crashes with a particular crash attribute \(eg. municipality, year, time of day, route\)